Asmodaeuz/twitter-sidebar/README.md

-# twitter-sidebar
+# Twitter Sidebar
-A clone of the Twitter sidebar using Material UI
+## A clone of the Twitter sidebar using Material UI
+### Used in this project:

+- React
+- Material-UI
+- SCSS